 Applicants can express their interest by providing their business name, zip code, industry and contact information.
 Grant finalists will be contacted and must complete a full application, submitting a W-9 form, Employee Identification Number and other supporting information about their business.
 The 2022 application period has passed, so check back in 2023.

-4. National Association for the Self-Employed Growth Grants
+5. National Association for the Self-Employed Growth Grants

-While the National Association for the Self-Employed offers grants to small business owners in general, it can be a great resource for people who operate their own organizations and are looking to grow — which includes a growing population of business owners of color.
+While these grants are open to small business owners in general, they can be a great resource for people who operate their own organizations and are looking to grow — which includes a growing population of business owners of color.

-5. FedEx Small Business Grant Contest
+6. FedEx Small Business Grant Contest

 FedEx launched its annual Small Business Grant Contest in 2012.
 In that time, the company has given away $1.5 million in cash prizes to more than 100 small businesses.

 The contest is open to small businesses that have been open for at least six months, have fewer than 99 employees, use shipping services and have a FedEx account.

 Applicants must provide details about their business and how they would intend to use the grant money if they received it.
 Details about the business, including revenue and industry information, will also need to be submitted.
 You can sign up to be notified when applications reopen.